GabeScott/standard-works-vault/General Conference/2001 October - “Till We Meet Again”.md

 # “Till We Meet Again”

-*By Gordon B. Hinckley - President of the Church*
+By President Gordon B. Hinckley - *President of the Church*

 *Given in the October session of the 2001 General Conference*

+>*Our safety lies in the virtue of our lives.
+Our strength lies in our righteousness.
+God has made it clear that if we will not forsake Him, He will not forsake us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2001/10/till-we-meet-again?lang=eng)

 My dear brothers and sisters, I’m glad we’ve had with us today and yesterday, Sister Inis Hunter, the widow of President Howard W. Hunter.
 We very much appreciate her presence.

 Now we come to the close of this great conference.
-The choir will sing “God Be with You Till We Meet Again” (Hymns, no. 152).
+The choir will sing “God Be with You Till We Meet Again” (*Hymns,* no. 152).
 I’m grateful for that song.
 It says:

-God be with you till we meet again;
+>God be with you till we meet again;

-By his counsels guide, uphold you;
+>By his counsels guide, uphold you;

-With his sheep securely fold you. ...
+>With his sheep securely fold you. …
+>

-When life’s perils thick confound you,
+>When life’s perils thick confound you,

-Put his arms unfailing round you. ...
+>Put his arms unfailing round you. …
+>

-Keep love’s banner floating o’er you;
+>Keep love’s banner floating o’er you;

-Smite death’s threat’ning wave before you.
+>Smite death’s threat’ning wave before you.

-God be with you till we meet again.
+>God be with you till we meet again.
+>

 I have sung those words in English when others sang them in a score of languages.
 I have lifted my voice with those wonderful and simple words on memorable occasions on all the continents of the earth.
 I have sung them in bidding farewell to missionaries, with tears in my eyes.
 I have sung them with men in battle dress during the war in Vietnam.
 In a thousand places and in many circumstances over these almost numberless years, I have raised my voice with so many others in these words of parting, sung by people who love one another.